bucketfulofsunshine/bfs-reactivity-pack/README.md

 ## CHANGELOG

-* 20241031 - Nightly.
+20241031 - Nightly.

-(BG2EE) Added option for druids and rangers to recognize Guril Berries and offer alternatives for Rose to consider.
+* (BG2EE) Added option for druids and rangers to recognize Guril Berries and offer alternatives for Rose to consider.

+20241107 - Nightly

+* (BGEE) Druid / Ranger can talk down Rats with Reevor (currently crashing / not fully working).

+* (BGEE) Mage CHARNAME can call Tranzig out.

+* (BGEE) Blackguard, Berserker, Barbarian or Half-Orc CHARNAME can intimidate Karlat.

+* (BGEE) Bard CHARNAME can ask to perform at the Friendly Arm Inn (need to expand to other inns & BG2EE).

+* (BGEE) [4th wall] Elf & Half-Elf CHARNAME can ask Winthrop about his clean inn comment.

 ## FUTURE PLANS